rehierl/node-tree-outliner/algorithm-notes.md

   sequence.append("/" + name)
 ```

-Executing that pseudocode with the following HTML fragment as input ...
+Executing that pseudocode with the following example HTML fragment as input ...

 ```
 Example 1 (E-1):